arvisre/lfs200-study/ch10-devops-fundamentals/001_devops-basics.md

 # DevOps Basics </br>
 DevOps, an evolution of Agile methodology, is a set of practices, combining software development (Dev) and IT operations (Ops).
-DevOps aims to reduce the systems development life cycle, build, test, and release software faster and more reliably. </br>
+DevOps aims to reduce the systems development life cycle: build, test, and release software faster and more reliably. </br>

 ### The seven practices of DevOps are: </br>
 1. Configuration Management - practice of controlling and managing changes to software.